CollectionAfrican Art Archive

 1. Aesthetic Style and the Master Carver

-This mask is a breathtaking anomaly in Grassfields art, attributed to the famous, historically documented master carver Fai Mankoh Njong (or his immediate workshop) of the Oku region.
+This mask is a distinctive anomaly in Grassfields art, attributed to the historically documented carver Fai Mankoh Njong (or his immediate workshop) of the Oku region.
 The aesthetic is incredibly bold and highly expressionistic.
 The deeply carved, inflated cheeks and wide eyes project an intense, almost overwhelming psychological presence.
-The defining feature — the towering, hive-like headdress composed of miniature, interconnected heads — is a brilliant abstraction of a high-ranking chieftain's prestige cap, executed with a level of spatial complexity and technical daring that justifies the carver's widespread fame.
+The defining feature — the towering, hive-like headdress composed of miniature, interconnected heads — is a brilliant abstraction of a high-ranking chieftain's prestige cap, executed with a level of spatial complexity and technical skill associated with the carver's reputation.

 2. Ritual Function and the Privilege of Rank